umutaydemir7/SDSP_group38/README.md

 ##  Data Understanding

-In this section, we aimed to understand the dataset provided as ready and to determine the current features of our dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this section, we aimed to understand the dataset provided as ready and to determine the current features of our dataset.
 We used the pandas library to work on the dataset.
 In this section, after reading the dataset, we learned the shape of our data set using the pandas library.
 Our dataset consists of 400 rows and 51 columns.
 Then we learned